redis/redis-doc/commands/expire.md

 [del]: /commands/del
 [ntf]: /topics/notifications

+## Options

+The `EXPIRE` command supports a set of options since Redis 7.0:

+* `NX` -- Set expiry only when the key has no expiry
+* `XX` -- Set expiry only when the key has an existing expiry
+* `GT` -- Set expiry only when the new expiry is greater than current one
+* `LT` -- Set expiry only when the new expiry is less than current one

 ## Refreshing expires

 It is possible to call `EXPIRE` using as argument a key that already has an